lucywho/lightweight-carousel/README.md

 This script handles the timing of the carousel, and the behaviour of the navigation dots.

 -   Line 10 sets how long the first slide is visible for when the page loads (currently 7s)
--   Line 47 set the timing for subsequent slides (also 7s)
+-   Line 47 set the timing for subsequent slides (also 7s).
+Note that this setTimeout is wrapped in a `window.requestAnimationFrame`function: this prevents the code from continuing to run in the background when the user navigates away from the window.

 Note that this is the _total_ time that the slide is visible, including the transition time.
-The transition time is 4s (set in carousel.css), so each slide is stationary for 3s.
+The transition time in the example code is set to 4s (set in carousel.css), so each slide is stationary for 3s.
 Adjust these timings to suit your own content.

 ## Adjust direction of carousel